dqdb/opera-tools/patch-speed-dial/readme.md

 4. enter speed dial configuration values
 5. run Opera again

-You have to delete and add again default speed dial entries (like Facebook, YouTube, etc.) if you disable built-in speed dial preview images.
+You have to delete and add again default speed dial entries (like Facebook, YouTube, etc.) if you disable built-in speed dial thumbnail images.

+If you want to use a custom thumbnail for site *www.something.com*, *something.com* or *anything.something.com*, create *something.com.png* image file with the desired resolution in the *sdimages* folder.
+Using a lot of custom thumbnail may slow down Speed Dial.

 Because this tool modifies the **opera.pak** file (and in newer builds **opera.exe** also), you must run the tool after each Opera update.

-###Opera 15 and 16
+###Opera 15, 16 and 17
-All versions are supported.
+Not supported.

-###Opera 17
-Only *Opera 17.0.1232.0* is supported.
-Subsequent *Opera Next 17* and *Opera Stable 17* builds will not be supported.

 ###Opera 18
-All build up to *Opera 18.0.1274.0.8* are supported.
+*Opera 18.0.1284.5* is supported.
 I will try to support all future *Opera Developer* builds until built-in Speed Dial customization will be supported. *Opera Next* and *Opera Stable* builds will **not** be supported (I am using developer stream builds only and binary patching takes a lot of time).
-Because this tool has to patch *opera.exe* also, you have to wait for me to update the tool after each Opera Developer update.
+Because this tool has to patch *opera.exe* also, you have to wait for me to update the tool after each Opera Developer update if heuristics fails.

 #Requirements
 1. *XP only:* install Microsoft .NET Framework 2.0 if it is not installed already

+###Changes on 2013-10-16
+* Updated for *Opera 18.0.1284.5*
+* Dropped support for Opera 15, 16 and 17
+* Added custom speed dial thumbnails

 ###Changes on 2013-09-29
 * Updated for *Opera 18.0.1274.0.8*